Hope Summers (character): Avengers vs. X-Men

-In AvX, Hope is targeted by the Phoenix Force.
-The Avengers want to take her into custody to protect her from the Phoenix Force, but the X-Men want her to be able to accept the Phoenix Force as it could help revive the dwindling mutant "race".
+In Avengers vs. X-Men, Hope is targeted by the Phoenix Force.
+The Avengers want to take her into custody to protect her from the Phoenix Force, but the X-Men want her to be able to accept the Phoenix Force as it could help revive the dwindling mutant race.
 As the two teams start fighting over this, Cyclops orders Emma to take Hope away so she could be safe.
-As Wolverine moved to apparently kill Hope, he's overwhelmed by Hope who uses the power of Phoenix on him and escapes the compound.
+As Wolverine moves to apparently kill Hope, he is overwhelmed by Hope, who escapes the compound.
 While on the run, Hope creates a device that camouflages her power signature and makes her untraceable.
-After stealing a ship, she strikes a deal with Wolverine, to try contain the Phoenix Force, but if she is unable to do so then she will allow Wolverine to kill her.
-However, Hope is betrayed when Wolverine alerts the Avengers.
-The team meets Hope and Wolverine on the Blue Area of the Moon.
-Before they can contain Hope, the X-Men also arrive.
-The Phoenix force arrives and, instead of possessing Hope, possess each of the five X-Men present after Iron Man's failed attempt to destroy the Phoenix Force with his new 'PhoenixKiller' armour.
-They take her now comatose body back to Earth and, as one, declare plans to heal her.
-However, she is subsequently rescued by the Avengers and the Scarlet Witch, who take her away to safety, with Iron Fist suggesting that she hide in K'un-L'un.

-Hope visits Yu-Ti, a previous Phoenix host and Iron Fist, but Yu-Ti is unable to help her directly, instead instructing her to learn from Spider-Man.
-Spider-Man proceeds to tell Hope about his mantra of great power requiring great responsibility, and about patience.
-Guided by these lessons, Hope fights alongside the Scarlet Witch against Cyclops when he takes on the full power of the Phoenix Force, ascends to Dark Phoenix and kills Professor X, allowing her to not only take on the power of the Phoenix and restore the mutant race, but also have the power to give up that power afterwards.
-With her destiny fulfilled, she is shown departing Utopia to find a new place for herself.
+When Hope next meets the X-Men, the Phoenix Force arrives and, instead of possessing Hope, possesses each of the five X-Men present.
+Hope temporarily takes the Phoenix Force for herself, allowing her to partially undo the effects of the Decimation and allow new mutants to be born.

 Avengers vs. X-Men: Consequences

-Hope decides to attempt to live a normal life, and enrolls in a regular public school while also searching for Cable.
-Around this time, Cable wakes up from his coma, and disappears off-the-grid, but he secretly watches Hope and lets her know personally that it's not her job to watch him, but for him to watch over her.
+Hope decides to attempt to live a normal life and enrolls in a regular public school while searching for Cable.
+Around this time, Cable disappears off-the-grid, but he secretly watches Hope and lets her know personally that it's not her job to watch him, but for him to watch over her.